Victoria Vein Clinic

 The following features are expected.
 They are not a cause for concern although they should be reported at review:

 • Mild pain persists for several days and shows that the treatment is working.
 The degree is related to the initial size of the veins.
 Pain is usually improved by walking or by Panadol or Nurofen.
-Soreness can occur behind the knee from rubbing by the bandage or stocking.
+Soreness can occur behind the knee from rubbing by the bandage.

 • Discolouration and tender lumps over tributaries treated by UGS are usual early on.
 They usually disappear within 4-6 weeks.
 This indicates that treatment has been successful.
 Lumps may need to be pricked to let out “trapped blood”.